 teacher as mentor

 Wayfinder isn't like normal school lessons and neither are our teachers.
 We think they are more akin to mentors.
-The first Wayfinder lesson, “Community Agreements”, is dedicated to laying some of the groundwork for nurturing a safe and connected mentoring relationship with your students.
+The fourth lesson, “Community Agreements”, is dedicated to laying some of the groundwork for nurturing a safe and connected mentoring relationship with your students.
 This page outlines some of things to consider around your role, the space and creating safety in your classroom.

 The most important aspect of a student's Wayfinder journey is the connection they make with the person who is teaching it... you.